ccwaterkloof/prayer/index.md

 ## Mission prayer

-This week we pray for [Cape Verde](/prayer/notes/cape-verde.html)
+This week we pray for [Tunisia](/prayer/notes/tunisia.html)

-If you missed it, we last prayed for [Mozambique](/prayer/notes/mozambique.html)
+If you missed it, we last prayed for [Cape Verde](/prayer/notes/cape-verde.html)

 ## Prayer App